svigerske/mp/doc/source/modeling-mo.rst

 See the
-:ref:`Multi-objective AMPL Colab notebooks <https://colab.ampl.com/tags/multiple-objectives.html>`
+`Multi-objective AMPL Colab notebooks <https://colab.ampl.com/tags/multiple-objectives.html>`_ for examples.
-for examples.